brianlogsdon/broward_access_API/README.md

-# API Starter Template (Python & Django REST)
+# Broward Access API (Python & Django REST)

-A django-rest boilerplate for 4Geeks Academy students.
+Built from a django-rest boilerplate for 4Geeks Academy students.
 It features ready-for-deployment on heroku instructions.

 ## Features